-3.2 The panel must consider the following matters in relation to each child that is the subject of an appeal:

-- a) whether the admission arrangements (including the area's co-ordinated admission arrangements) complied with the mandatory requirements of the School Admissions Code and Part 3 of the School Standards and Framework Act 1998; and - b) whether the admission arrangements were correctly and impartially applied in the case in question.

-3.3 The panel must then decide whether the admission of additional children would prejudice the provision of efficient education or the efficient use of resources.

-3.4 In all cases, the panel must refer to the local authority and the admission authority (if the appeal is for a school that is its own admission authority) any aspects of the admission arrangements that do not comply with admissions law.

-3.5 The panel must uphold the appeal at the first stage where:

-- a) it finds that the admission arrangements did not comply with admissions law or had not been correctly and impartially applied, and the child would have been offered a place if the arrangements had complied or had been correctly and impartially applied; or - b) it finds that the admission of additional children would not prejudice the provision of efficient education or efficient use of resources.

-3.6 However, in multiple appeals where a number of children would have been offered a place, and to admit that number would seriously prejudice the provision of efficient education or efficient use of resources, the panel must proceed to the second stage.
+- 3.2 The panel must consider the following matters in relation to each child that is the subject of an appeal: - a) whether the admission arrangements (including the area's co-ordinated admission arrangements) complied with the mandatory requirements of the School Admissions Code and Part 3 of the School Standards and Framework Act 1998; and - b) whether the admission arrangements were correctly and impartially applied in the case in question. - 3.3 The panel must then decide whether the admission of additional children13 would prejudice the provision of efficient education or the efficient use of resources. - 3.4 In all cases, the panel must refer to the local authority and the admission authority (if the appeal is for a school that is its own admission authority) any aspects of the admission arrangements that do not comply with admissions law. - 3.5 The panel must uphold the appeal at the first stage where: - a) it finds that the admission arrangements did not comply with admissions law or had not been correctly and impartially applied, and the child would have been offered a place if the arrangements had complied or had been correctly and impartially applied; or - b) it finds that the admission of additional children would not prejudice the provision of efficient education or efficient use of resources. - 3.6 However, in multiple appeals where a number of children would have been offered a place, and to admit that number would seriously prejudice the provision of efficient education or efficient use of resources, the panel must proceed to the second stage.

-- 3.7 The panel must proceed to the second stage where: - a) it finds that the admission arrangements did comply with admissions law and that they were correctly and impartially applied to the child; or - b) it finds that the admission arrangements did not comply with admissions law or were not correctly and impartially applied but that, if they had complied and had been correctly and impartially applied, the child would not have been offered a place;

-&lt;sup>11 At this stage the characteristics and circumstances of the particular child in question will not, except in extreme cases, be relevant to the question of whether the admission will cause prejudice (R (on the application of M) v Haringey Independent Appeal Panel [2010] EWCA Civ 1103).
+13 At this stage the characteristics and circumstances of the particular child in question will not, except in extreme cases, be relevant to the question of whether the admission will cause prejudice (R (on the application of M) v Haringey Independent Appeal Panel [2010] EWCA Civ 1103).